Hostwinds review: loads of resources for an affordable price

 Besides that, Hostinger is popular for its performance, too.
 Remarkably reliable, incredibly fast, and extremely stable, it’s as good as it gets.

 SiteGround is a WordPress-focus premium provider.
-With plans starting from $3.99, it offers all the tools and features you need and more to run your website.
+With plans starting from $3.99/month, it offers all the tools and features you need and more to run your website.

 And, if you upgrade to its mid-range plan, you’ll also get advanced features such as staging, custom PHP, and more.
 A solid choice for all, Siteground is a good investment if you’re looking for a top-notch host.